coolys/semantic-web-parser/README.md

-# crawler parser
+# semantic web parser

 Extract Schema.org structured data from HTML page

 # Overview
-crawler parser is a Java Libray that parse HTML page in order to extract schema.org vocabulary.
+semantic web parser parser is a Java Libray that parse HTML page in order to extract schema.org vocabulary.

 **Note that this library is still in active development and no stable version has been released yet.
 The API can change at anytime.**